 Enter the Symbolic Hieronymus Machine

-I have been fascinated by the idea of symbolic machines since I first read about them in G. Harry Stine’s book Amazing and Wonderful Mind Machines You Can Build back in the mid-1990s.
+I have been fascinated by the idea of symbolic machines since I first read about them in G. Harry Stine’s book Amazing and Wonderful Mind Machines You Can Build (Amazon Affiliate Link) back in the mid-1990s.

 Symbolic machines are representations of actual electronic or mechanical devices.
 Probably the best-known is the Symbolic Hieronymus Machine (SHM).